-- The meaning of an event or of a single utterance is only partly accounted for by its formal features (that is, by the 'direct meaning' of the words used).
-The social significance of discourse, if we define it simply as language-in-use, lies in the relationship between linguistic meanings and the wider context (i.e., the social, cultural, economic, demographic and other characteristics of the communicative event) in which interaction takes place (see the notion of 'activity types' discussed by Jenny Thomas in Chapter 10). - 2 Our interpretation of discourse therefore relates far more to what is done by participants than what is said (or written, or drawn, or pointed at) by them.
-That is, a functional analysis of language and other semiotic systems lies at the heart of analysing discourse. - It is important to distinguish between meanings (including goals and intentions) that are inferred by observers and, on the other hand, meanings (including goals and intentions) that are inferred by participants.
+The meaning of an event or of a single utterance is only partly accounted for by its formal features (that is, by the 'direct meaning' of the words used).
+The social significance of discourse, if we define it simply as language in use, lies in the relationship between linguistic meanings and the wider

+- context (i.e. the social, cultural, economic, demographic and other characteristics of the communicative event) in which interaction takes place. - 2 Our interpretation of discourse therefore relates far more to what is done by participants than what is said (or written, or drawn, or pointed at) by them.
+That is, a functional analysis of language and other semiotic systems lies at the heart of analysing discourse. - 3 It is important to distinguish between meanings (including goals and intentions) inferred by observers and meanings (including goals and intentions) inferred by participants.
 Analysing discourse is often making inferences about inferences. - 4 All aspects of meaning-making are acts of construction.
-Attributing meaning to discursive acts is never a neutral or value-free process. - 5 Social categorization is central to these acts of construction.
-Our language presents us with many categories that seem 'natural' or 'obvious', although they are very probably so only at a given time and place: they may well be culturespecific or idiosyncratic (favoured by an individual). - We can only access discourse through the textual data that we collect by observation, audio or video recording.
-This means that the texts we analyse are always 'filtered' or 'mediated'; they are in themselves a form of social (re)construction.
-(This particular aspect of discourse is of central importance in the burgeoning new area of mediated discourse analysis, see Scollon and Scollon 2004; Jones and Norris 2005.) - 7 Linguistic expression itself (as speech or writing) often needs to be interrelated with other physical, temporal and behavioural aspects of the social situation, such as body movement and the synchronization or sequencing of actions.
-Discourse is more than (verbal/vocal) language itself. - Paying close attention to and critical reading of particular instances of languagein-use, linked to other aspects of the social context, is a useful way of discovering the normal and often unwritten assumptions behind communication.
+Attributing meaning to discursive acts is never a neutral or value-free process. - Social categorisation is central to these acts of construction.
+Our language presents us with many categories that seem 'natural' or 'obvious', although they are very probably so only at a given time and place: they may well be culture specific or idiosyncratic (favoured by an individual). - We can only access discourse through the textual data which we collect by observation, audio or video-recording.
+This means that the texts we analyse are always 'filtered' or 'mediated'; they are in themselves a form of social (re)construction. - 7 Linguistic expression itself (as speech or writing) often needs to be interrelated with other physical, temporal and behavioural aspects of the social situation, such as body movement and the synchronisation of actions.
+Discourse is more than (verbal/vocal) language itself. - Close attention to and critical reading of particular instances of language in use, linked to other aspects of the social context, is a useful way of discovering the normal and often unwritten assumptions behind communication.
 Although interpretation will always have elements of subjectivity within it, communication is based on linked, subjective interaction (inter-subjectivity).
 A more formal approach is likely to miss the creative inter-subjectivity of social interaction.
 (In saying this we do not deny that language is a structured phenomenon, or deny the importance of this fact.
-Language and other semiotic systems have recognizable structures and the study of these structures as formal systems constitutes an entirely viable, but different, research programme.) - Discourse analysis provides a way of linking up the analysis of local characteristics of communication to the analysis of broader social characteristics.
+Language and other semiotic systems have recognisable structures and the study of these structures as formal systems constitutes an entirely viable, but different, research programme.) - 9 Discourse analysis provides a way of linking up the analysis of local characteristics of communication to the analysis of broader social characteristics.
 It can let us see how macro-structures are carried through micro-structures.